rango527/react-melkat/README.md

 Next up:

-1. Copy the build environment example `cp .env.example .env`
+1. Copy the build environment example:
+  `cp .env.example .env`
 2. Put the information you gathered above in
 3. Add them to your Vercel app as secrets:
   `vercel secrets add raindrop-token [value]`
   `vercel secrets add raindrop-collection-id [value]`
 3. You can now run `npm run now` to start.